natelalor/SalvationSuppers/README.md

 # Shoutout
-Thank you to Nick Gambill, who lead this project and created an opportunity for us to get involved.
+Thank you to Nick Gambill, who lead this project and created an opportunity for us to get involved with our community.